 1. At 3 A.M.
 Saturday an air force pilot dropped a bomb in the heart of the Shabura refugee camp in Rafah.

-- Gaza war images you won't see on Israeli TV
+- Gaza Images Not Seen on Israeli TV

-- A European green light to kill, destroy and pulverize Gaza
+- A European Green Light to Ruin Gaza

 2. The bomb destroyed three asbestos houses (a few rooms, a kitchen and a toilet around a courtyard, with an asbestos roof).